What is digital transformation, and why is it non-negotiable in 2026?

 - Internal communication of success stories

-Step 8: Continuous Measurement and Iteration
+Step 8: Continuous measurement and iteration

 Digital transformation is not a project with an end date.
 It is an ongoing process: